Towards computational Morse-Floer homology: forcing results for connecting orbits by computing relative indices of critical points: Morse-Conley-Floer homology

 \subsection{The relative Morse index}

 As pointed out in the introduction, strongly indefinite problems have infinite Morse (co)-index.
 This complication defies a standard counting definition for an index.
 Instead we use the approach proposed by Floer in his treatment of the Hamilton action (e.g. see \cite{MR1703347,MR987770}).
-Let $z$ be a solution of Problem \eqref{eq:CR_BVP1e} with $\lim_{t\to\pm \infty} z(t,\cdot) = w_\pm$, where $w_\pm$ are \emph{hyperbolic} critical points of $\A^\epsilon_{\text{CR}}$.
-Linearizing the equations in \eqref{eq:CR_BVP1e} yields a linear operator
+Morse index information is information about the spectrum of the linearized problem.
+The idea is that one can compare two linearized operators by connecting them by a continuous path of operators.
+This defines a Fredholm operator whose index measures a difference between `relative indices'.
+The concrete procedure is described below and is based on the principle of spectral flow of self-adjoint operators, cf.\ \cite{MR1331677}.